t is one of those familiar queries. Sometimes through an email, sometimes over a phone call.

 Sometimes, it just clicks.
 The chemistry.
 Although, admittedly it doesn’t always happen during first impressions.

-It’s not always about work.
-The people whom I could find some connection with are the best people to build long-term relationships.
-They are the clients whom I could call friends, and wouldn’t mind spending time with them beyond work.
-It could be over a cup of coffee or chai, at a cafe or at each other’s home.
-A good (retired) client of mine happens to be my obscure art-house DVD titles exchange buddy – that means a lot before the days of torrents, and in a country with heavy censorship rules.
+The people I find some real connection with are the best long-term relationships.
+Clients who become friends.
+People I wouldn’t mind spending time with beyond work — over coffee, at a café, at each other’s homes.
+A good retired client of mine became my obscure art-house DVD exchange buddy.
+That meant a lot before the days of torrents, in a country with heavy censorship.

-There are always defenders that argue about keeping a professional boundary.
-Sometimes a blurred line may be a good thing – when both parties genuinely want each other to do well, and going the additional mile for each other becomes a norm in the relationship.
+There are always people who argue about keeping professional boundaries.
+Sometimes a blurred line is a good thing — when both parties genuinely want each other to do well, and going the extra mile becomes a norm in the relationship.

 I graduated in Economics.
 Not design.

-I remember studying relative scarcity in Economics 101 – there’s always a limited supply in relation to demand.
-There’s an abundance of marketing/brand/product managers in the market, there’s only a handful of good people.
-There are too many agencies/studios/consultancies/freelancers in the market, but again, only a handful of good people.
+I remember studying relative scarcity in Economics 101 — there’s always a limited supply in relation to demand.
+There’s an abundance of marketing managers in the market.
+There’s only a handful of good people.
+There are too many agencies and studios and consultancies and freelancers.
+Again — only a handful of good people.

 Good people.
 Good humans.